1nsidell/RMQ-notifications/README.md

 1. Fork the repo and create your branch.
 2. Write tests for your feature or bugfix.
-3. Run `ruff` and `black` for linting/formatting.
+3. Run `ruff` for linting.
+4. Run `black` for formatting.
+5. Run `mypy` for type checking.
-4. Submit a pull request.
+6. Submit a pull request.

 ---